hotosm/hotosm-website/_product-pages/field-mapping-tasking-manager.markdown

   - Name: Learn More
     URL: https://openaerialmap.org/
 Block 5:
-  Header: Field Mapping Tasking Manager (FMTM)
+  Header: Field Tasking Manager (FieldTM)
-  Text: The FMTM is a standalone mobile and web application that works using OpenDataKit
+  Text: The FieldTM is a standalone mobile and web application that works using OpenDataKit
     (ODK), a powerful data collection platform that leverages commonly-available mobile Android devices to enable people to input information including geospatial data in the field.